Note on factorization categories: Introduction

 We then study further properties of $\Fact(C)$ as dualizability, interaction with the duality, ULA property, interaction with the involution $(C(X), m)\mapsto (C(X)^{\vee}, (m^R)^{\vee})$, where $m: C(X)^{\otimes 2}\to C(X)$ is the multiplication (provided that $m$ has a $Shv(X)$-linear continuous right adjoint).

 We then study properties of some functors between the commutative factorization categories.
 In particular, given a monadic functor $D(X)\to C(X)$ over $X$, we propose a sufficient condition for the functor obtained from it by `speading over $\Ran$' or over $X^I$ to remain monadic.
+We show that if $C(X)$ is relatively rigid over $X$ then $C_{X^I}$ (resp., $\Fact(C)$) is relatively rigid over $Shv(X^I)$ (resp., over $Shv(\Ran)$ (cf. Corollary~\ref{Cor_2.7.7}).
+The notion of relative rigidity generalizes a notion of a rigid monoidal category from (\cite{G}, ch.
+I.1, 9.1.2), we study this notion in details in Appendix~\ref{Sect_Appendix_G}.

 Next, we explain that $(\Fact(C), \otimes^{ch})$ is pro-nilpotent in the sense of (\cite{FG}, 4.1.1).
 We apply this to extend some results of \cite{FG} to our setting.
 Namely, one may define the category of factorization cocommutative coalgebras in $(\Fact(C), \otimes^{ch})$ and establish a version of Koszul duality for this category (cf. Corollary~\ref{Cor_Koszul_duality}).
 More generally, for a reduced operad $\cP$ and its dual cooperad $Q=\cP^{\vee}$ (in the sense of \cite{G}, IV.2) one may consider the corresponding categories of $\cP$-algebras (resp., $Q$-coalgebras) in $(\Fact(C), \otimes^{ch})$ and $(\Fact(C), \star)$.
 We explain that the corresponding version of the basic diagram for them commutes as in \cite{FG}, that is, the Koszul duality functors intertwine induction and restriction (cf. Proposition~\ref{Pp_basic_diagram_2.8.10}).
 This uses the fact that $\id: (\Fact(C), \otimes^{ch})\to (\Fact(C), \star)$ is right-lax non-unital symmetric monoidal.